Skip to content

 What healthcare professionals need to understand is that by preventing cybersecurity attacks, they are in fact being proactive in regards to patient care.
 As a deadly example, in 2016, MedStar was victim to a cyberattack that impacted their inability to provide patients with the care they needed.
 As a result of the attack, some cancer patients were unable to receive the radiation treatment they required.
 The scary thing about cyberattacks when it comes to the healthcare industry is that any medical device connected to a network is at risk of being abused and penetrated by hackers.

 With the increasing amount of successful cyberattacks and proven harm to patient care, the healthcare industry can’t afford to continue to lag behind.
-It’s time for healthcare providers to prioritize closing the cybersecurity gap.
+It’s time for healthcare providers to prioritize closing the cybersecurity gap and prevent data breaches in healthcare.